The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 Hello, I'm a Holistic Nutritionist, Certified Functional Medicine Practitioner, Breathwork Instructor and Pain & Stress Management Therapist with heaps of experience of helping others tweak and transform their health and life.

-Let's work together to optimise how you look, feel and function for better wellness and health.
+Let's work together to optimise how you look, feel and function for better health and wellness.

 Healthier You Program